FaheemKazi2312/bugs_and_planning/README.md

 This was a paired work challenege that involved working with another cohort to plan and prepare various test cases and exploratory testing.

-Files included in this repository include:
+Files included in this repository:
 - README.md
 - MakersBnB - Requirements Notes.pdf
 - Test Tree Table - Functional Tests.pdf